 But not all that glitters is gold.
-Phone.com is extremely limited in its texting features, especially with MMS (it doesn’t support this at all 🤦).
+Phone.com is extremely limited in its texting features, especially with MMS (Phone.com doesn’t support MMS at all).
 All phone calls and text messages are routed to separate inboxes, which can make contact management even more complicated for your team.

 Beyond its high price tag, Phone.com has a number of complaints from actual users.
 Many of them are frustrated by the confusingly unintuitive iPhone app, and even more aggravated by slow replies from their support.

 These G2 reviews are scathing, to say the least.

 “The customer experience is horrendous.
 We deal with several software vendors and this one takes the top prize for the most impersonal and dismal customer experience.
 Their support is lackluster, dismissive, and unresponsive.
 I have been transferred to tech support chat only to sit on the chat for 45 minutes as the next in queue for the feature to then close and say “agents not available.”